confluentinc/kafka-rest/docs/api.rst

 Because consumers are stateful, any consumer instances created with the REST API are tied to a specific REST proxy instance.
 A full URL is provided when the instance is created and it should be used to construct any subsequent requests.
+Failing to use the returned URL for future consume requests will end up adding new consumers to the group.
 If a REST proxy instance is shutdown, it will attempt to cleanly destroy any consumers before it is terminated.

 .. http:post:: /consumers/(string:group_name)

    Create a new consumer instance in the consumer group.

+   Note that the response includes a URL including the host since the consumer is stateful and tied to a specific REST proxy instance.
+Subsequent examples in this section use a ``Host`` header for this specific REST proxy instance.

    :param string group_name: The name of the consumer group to join :<json string id: Unique ID for the consumer instance in this group.
 If omitted, one will be automatically generated